 6. Perseus and Medusa Tattoo

 Medusa’s story is a sad one; she is believed to have been a monster, although others feel she was a victim of the goddess Athena’s rage.
 Whichever way you wish to interpret the tale, it ends with Perseus beheading Medusa.
 The story can be interpreted as bravery and courage on Perseus’s part, and he is considered the hero.
-An individual who values these qualities may be drawn to this piece.
+An individual who values these qualities may be drawn to this Medusa tattoo.
 It could also be seen as good triumphing over evil.

 7. Medusa Skull Tattoo

-8. Medusa Tattoo in Color
+8. Medusa Color Tattoo

 9. Medusa Versace Tattoo

 Some may not be familiar with the story of Medusa but will quickly recognize the symbol of Versace.
 The Italian fashion house has incorporated the snake-haired maiden into their logo.
 It is believed that Gianni Versace was heavily influenced by Greek art when he was growing up in Rome.
-He chose Medusa to be the emblem on his designs because he liked how she made people fall in love with her, to the point of no return.
+He chose Medusa to be the emblem of his designs because he liked how she made people fall in love with her to the point of no return.
 It is thought that he wanted his target market to feel the same way about his clothes.

 10. Dark Medusa Tattoo

 Medusa is a terrifying monster who represents evil, but she is also a symbol of female power and transformation.
 When deciding to get inked with her image, there are various ways to approach it.
-Women who want to focus on the more somber elements of the story can create a dark Medusa design.
-Your tattoo can be as scary as you wish for it to be, including a forked tongue and scales and showing off the snakes’ fangs.
+Women who want to focus on the more somber elements of the story can create a dark Medusa tattoo design.
+Your ink can be as scary as you wish for it to be, including a forked tongue and scales and showing off the snakes’ fangs.